Sumboard

 Common Mistakes (And How to Avoid Them)

 Mistake 1: Information overload.
-Twenty charts on one screen isn't a story—it's a data dump.
+Twenty charts on one screen isn't a story.
+It's a data dump.
 Fix: One insight per view.
 If you need multiple insights, use multiple views or progressive disclosure.

 Mistake 2: Missing the "so what."
 Your chart shows revenue is down.
 Okay, and?
 Fix: Always answer the implicit question: "Why does this matter and what should I do?"